pymedphys/pymedphys/lib/pymedphys/docs/README.rst

 What is PyMedPhys?
 ==================

-PyMedPhys is an open-source Medical Physics python library built by an open community that values and prioritises code sharing, review, improvement, and learning from each other.
+PyMedPhys is an open source Medical Physics python library built by an open community that values and prioritises code sharing, review, improvement, and learning from each other.
 It is inspired by the collaborative work of our physics peers in astronomy and the `Astropy Project`_.
 PyMedPhys is available